David Bowie: 1962–1967: Early career to debut album

 Bowie formed his first band, the Konrads, in 1962 at the age of 15.
 Playing guitar-based rock and roll at local youth gatherings and weddings, the Konrads had a varying line-up of between four and eight members, Underwood among them.
 When Bowie left the technical school the following year, he informed his parents of his intention to become a pop star.
 His mother arranged his employment as an electrician's mate.
 Frustrated by his bandmates' limited aspirations, Bowie left the Konrads and joined another band, the King Bees.
-He wrote to the newly successful washing-machine entrepreneur John Bloom inviting him to "do for us what Brian Epstein has done for the Beatles—and make another million."
+He wrote to entrepreneur John Bloom inviting him to "do for us what Brian Epstein has done for the Beatles—and make another million."
 Bloom did not respond to the offer, but his referral to Dick James's partner Leslie Conn led to Bowie's first personal management contract.

 Conn quickly began to promote Bowie.
 His debut single, "Liza Jane", credited to Davie Jones with the King Bees, was not commercially successful.
-Dissatisfied with the King Bees and their repertoire of Howlin' Wolf and Willie Dixon covers, Bowie quit the band less than a month later to join the Manish Boys, another blues outfit, who incorporated folk and soul—"I used to dream of being their Mick Jagger", Bowie was to recall.
+Dissatisfied with the King Bees and their repertoire of Howlin' Wolf and Willie Dixon covers, Bowie quit the band less than a month later to join the Manish Boys, another blues outfit, who incorporated folk and soul—"I used to dream of being their Mick Jagger", he recalled.
 Their cover of Bobby Bland's "I Pity the Fool" was no more successful than "Liza Jane", and Bowie soon moved on again to join the Lower Third, a blues trio strongly influenced by the Who.
 "You've Got a Habit of Leaving" fared no better, signalling the end of Conn's contract.
 Declaring that he would exit the pop music world "to study mime at Sadler's Wells", Bowie nevertheless remained with the Lower Third.
 His new manager, Ralph Horton, later instrumental in his transition to solo artist, helped secure him a contract with Pye Records.
 Publicist Tony Hatch signed Bowie on the basis that he wrote his own songs.
 Dissatisfied with Davy (and Davie) Jones, which in the mid-1960s invited confusion with Davy Jones of the Monkees, he took on the stage name David Bowie after the 19th-century American pioneer James Bowie and the knife he had popularised.
 His first release under the name was the January 1966 single "Can't Help Thinking About Me", recorded with the Lower Third.
-The single flopped like its predecessors.
+It flopped like its predecessors.